cgarcia2097/spotiPad/README.md

 ## Usage

 - In the **CONTROL_SCHEMA** section of `spotiPad.ino`, change the button pinouts and the serial messages within the sketch as needed.
-When finished, flash the sketch into the Arduino
+When finished, flash the sketch into the Arduino.
-- In the **CONTROL_SCHEMA** section of `spotiPadDriver.py`, make sure that the serial messages match the messages sent by the Arduino, and set the appropriate keybinds
+- In the **CONTROL_SCHEMA** section of `spotiPadDriver.py`, make sure that the serial messages match the messages sent by the Arduino, and set the appropriate keybinds.
 - Run the script by typing:

-  **In Windows**
+  **In Windows** -
     ```python .\spotiPadDriver.py YOUR_SERIAL_PORT YOUR_BAUDRATE```

   **In macOS/Linux**